 1959: “The Day the Music Died”—Buddy Holly, Ritchie Valens, and The Big Bopper were killed in a plane crash shortly after taking off from the Mason City Municipal Airport outside of Clear Lake, Iowa.
 Future country star Waylon Jennings had been scheduled to be on the plane but had instead given his seat to The Big Bopper.

-1961: Bob Dylan participated in his first recording session, held at the East Orange, New Jersey, home of friends Sid and Bob Gleason, in which he taped “San Francisco Bay Blues” and “Jesus Met the Woman at the Well” among other songs.
+1961: Bob Dylan participated in his first recording session at the East Orange, New Jersey, home of friends Sid and Bob Gleason, in which he taped “San Francisco Bay Blues” and “Jesus Met the Woman at the Well” among other songs.

 1967: Marvin Gaye started the first of five recording sessions for “I Heard It Through the Grapevine,” which later became his first #1 on the Billboard Hot 100 pop chart and fifth single to top the R&B chart.

-1968: The Beatles started work on their single “Lady Madonna” at Abbey Road Studios in London.
+1968: The Beatles started work on their single “Lady Madonna” at EMI Studios in London.

-1968: Oxford, Ohio band The Lemon Pipers achieved their first and only #1 single with “Green Tambourine.”
-The record was the group’s only single to enter the top 40 on either the Billboard Hot 100 or UK pop chart.
+1968: Oxford, Ohio band The Lemon Pipers achieved their only #1 single with “Green Tambourine.”
+It was the group’s only single to enter the top 40 on either the Billboard Hot 100 or UK pop chart.

 1969: “Time of the Season” by the Zombies was re-released on Columbia’s Records’ Date label after initially flopping in the US upon its first release in April of 1968.
 The re-issue went all the way to #1 on the Cash Box chart and #3 on the Billboard Hot 100 over a year after the band had broken up.

-1969: The debut album by Jethro Tull This Was was released in the US, three months after the album’s British release.
+1969: Three months after its release in the UK, Jethro Tull’s debut album, This Was, was issued in the US by Reprise Records.
 It became a top 10 hit in the UK and peaked at #68 in the US.

 1973: Elton John started three weeks at #1 on the Billboard Hot 100 with “Crocodile Rock,” his first of five US #1 singles.